The order of things

-The story begins where the record ends: in silence, in absence, in things not said.
-It gathers fragments across generations – a father’s disappearance, a mother’s betrayal, a child’s confusion, the ghost of a brother never fully buried – and traces the shape they leave in a life.
+The story begins where the record ends, in silence, in absence, in things not said.
+It gathers fragments across generations and traces the shape they leave in a life.

 It was not a crash